-A storyboard is the set of graphic assets organized in the sequence of their flow for the video. we do it because it helps to visualize our ideas, giving a better understanding of the future video flow.
-This way our design team and the client discuss the details of the visual part as well as the sequence of scenes before the motion design process begins.
+A storyboard is the set of graphic assets organized in the sequence of their flow for the video.
+We do it because it helps to visualize our ideas, giving a better understanding of the future video flow.
+This way, our design team, and the client discuss details of the visual part as well as the sequence of scenes before the motion design process begins.
 It may include images of various fidelity, from simple sketches to detailed illustrations.
 The choice usually depends on the requirements and the urgency of the project.

 00:13 to 00:22 Tech giants like Google & Facebook are cashing 100s of Billions of dollars from data that regular consumers produce and in-turn give them back only pennies on a dollar with the rationale of "free" services